-The term 'Laddering' is included in the Banking edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Laddering' is included in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Laddering is a strategy for managing overlapping CD maturities so as to not incur needless and potentially expensive early withdrawal penalties.
 Investors would employ such a strategy as this for a good reason.
 Consider that many savers will find that they covet the more substantial certificate of deposit rates offered on the longer term from three to five year (and even ten year) certificates.
 The problem is that they fear the uncertainty that comes with tying up their money for several years.